-Note 2.
-The LT3032 is tested and specified under pulse load conditions such that $T_J \cong T_A$.
+Note 2: The LT3032 is tested and specified under pulse load conditions such that $T_J \cong T_A$.
 The LT3032E is 100% tested at $T_A = 25^{\circ}$ C. Performance of the LT3032E over the full -40° C to 125°C operating junction temperature range is assured by design, characterization, and correlation with statistical process controls.
 The LT3032I regulators are guaranteed over the full -40° C to 125°C operating junction temperature range.

-Note 3.
-Parasitic diodes exist internally between the INN pin and the OUTN, ADJN, and SHDNN pins.
+Note 3: Parasitic diodes exist internally between the INN pin and the OUTN, ADJN, and SHDNN pins.
 These pins cannot be pulled more than 0.5V below the INN pin during fault conditions, and must remain at a voltage more positive than the INN pin during operation.

-Note 4.
-Operating conditions are limited by maximum junction temperature.
+Note 4: Operating conditions are limited by maximum junction temperature.
 Specifications do not apply for all possible combinations of input voltages and output currents.
 When operating at maximum input voltages, the output current ranges must be limited.
 When operating at maximum output currents, the input voltage ranges must be limited.

-Note 5.
-The LT3032 is tested and specified for these conditions with the ADJP pin tied to the OUTP pin and the ADJN pin tied to the OUTN pin.
+Note 5: The LT3032 is tested and specified for these conditions with the ADJP pin tied to the OUTP pin and the ADJN pin tied to the OUTN pin.

-Note 6.
-To satisfy requirements for minimum input voltage, the LT3032 is tested and specified for these conditions with an external resistor divider (two 250k resistors) from OUTP/OUTN to the corresponding ADJP/ADJN pin to give an output voltage of $\pm 2.44V$.
-The external resistor divider adds a $5\mu A$ DC load on the output.
+Note 6: To satisfy requirements for minimum input voltage, the LT3032 is tested and specified for these conditions with an external resistor divider (two 250k resistors) from OUTP/OUTN to the corresponding ADJP/ADJN pin to give an output voltage of $\pm 2.44V$.
+The external resistor divider adds a 5 μ A DC load on the output.
+The LT3032-12/LT3032-15 have higher internal resistor divider current, resulting in higher GND pin current at light/no load.

-Note 7.
-Dropout voltage is the minimum input-to-output voltage differential needed to maintain regulation at a specified output current.
+Note 7: Dropout voltage is the minimum input-to-output voltage differential needed to maintain regulation at a specified output current.
 In dropout, output voltage equals: